The Ecstatic: Background

-By the mid-2000s, Mos Def had established himself as one of hip hop music's leading auteurs with records that sold millions of copies while realizing a pan-African worldview, although the rapper grew increasingly wary of the music industry.
+By the mid-2000s, Mos Def had established himself as one of hip-hop's leading auteurs with records that sold millions of copies while realizing a pan-African worldview, although the rapper grew increasingly wary of the music industry.
 In 2006, his third album True Magic was released haphazardly by Geffen Records to fulfill a contractual obligation while he was devoting more time to his acting career.
-The quality of the album, along with his repeated ventures away from recording hip hop, left "some fans wondering if Mos Def's acting accomplishments were finally affecting his music", PopMatters critic Quentin B. Huff chronicles.
-Speaking with Spank Rock for Interview magazine, Mos Def expressed a jadedness with the commodifying aspect of the hip hop industry and elucidated his artistic goals at the time:
+The quality of the album, along with his repeated ventures away from recording hip-hop, left "some fans wondering if Mos Def's acting accomplishments were finally affecting his music", PopMatters critic Quentin B. Huff chronicles.
+Speaking with Spank Rock for Interview magazine, Mos Def expressed a jadedness with the commodifying aspect of the hip-hop industry and elucidated his artistic goals at the time:

 You have to get busy.
 There are so many things ...
 I can't control what people think.
 I'm not trying to manipulate people's thoughts or sentiments.
 I write all the time.
 You have to experience life, make observations, ask questions ...
 I come to uplift the people.
 It doesn't have to be fashionable.
 I don't mind being black.
 I'm black out loud.
 It's more than the people that they are, it's the condition that they represent.
 I don't hate nobody.
 I hate certain conditions that are inflicted upon the people—and they're helpless with it.
 To me the job of an artist is to provide a useful and intelligent vocabulary for the world to be able to articulate feelings they experience every day.

 After his tenure with Geffen ended, Mos Def signed a record deal with the independent label Downtown Records and proceeded to record The Ecstatic as his first album for the label.